 - This petticoat is best for most of your A-line dress needs.

 Another place for good quality and reliable petticoats include Dear Celine on TaoBao if you’re on a budget.
 Their petticoats tend to be on par, sometimes even better than those of Classical Puppets.
 You can also get good petticoats from major Lolita brands such as Angelic Pretty, Baby The Stars Shine Bright, and Innocent World.
+I’m also a fan of the indie brand In The Starlite.
+One of my first petticoats was from them and it was very nice.

 If you are good at sewing there are some petticoat tutorials in the tutorial list posted a few questions up but they aren’t quite as good as a professionally made Lolita specific petti.
 Making your petticoat is definitely not recommended if you don’t have much sewing experience though as it can be very difficult to get the proper shape and volume necessary for Lolita if you don’t have a lot of skill in sewing.